bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - Marathon
 - ZooKeeper
 - MongoDB
-- an external storage (ElasticSearch, JDBC, etc.)
+- an external storage (Elasticsearch, JDBC, etc.)
 - Kafka (if you are going to work with Kafka input data).

 .. tip:: Find more about SJ-Platform architecture at :ref:`Architecture`.